-Women & Their Work proudly presents Betye Saar/Personal Icons, a compelling exhibition by an artist internationally recognized as a pioneer of assemblage and installation art.
+Women & Their Work presented Betye Saar: Personal Icons, a compelling exhibition by an artist internationally recognized as a pioneer of assemblage and installation art.

-Personal Icons incorporates everyday objects, computer parts, natural elements and sacred symbols to explore mysticism and its relation to personal and universal history and memory.
-This exhibition includes work from the late 1980s as well as more recent painted assemblages and installations.
-Pieces from the eighties include images created from discarded computer circuit boards combined with sacred and powerful objects from cultures worldwide.
+Personal Icons incorporated everyday objects, computer parts, natural elements and sacred symbols to explore mysticism and its relation to personal and universal history and memory.
+This exhibition included work from the late 1980s as well as more recent painted assemblages and installations.
+Pieces from the eighties included images created from discarded computer circuit boards combined with sacred and powerful objects from cultures worldwide.

-The resulting mix of recontextualized spiritual iconography and high-tech and everyday objects suggests a dismantling of the dichotomies between the spiritual and the scientific, and the holy and mundane.
-Also included is “Wings of Morning,” an installation intended as a ritual space honoring Saar’s and all mothers.
+The resulting mix of recontextualized spiritual iconography and high-tech and everyday objects suggested a dismantling of the dichotomies between the spiritual and the scientific, and the holy and mundane.
+Also included was “Wings of Morning,” an installation intended as a ritual space honoring Saar’s and all mothers.

 On Friday, June 21 at 5:00 p.m.
 Betye Saar gave a lecture about her work at Women & Their Work, and an opening reception was held from 7 p.m. to 9 p.m.

 There was also a special brunch with Betye Saar featuring entertainment by jazz vocalist Corlis Calvin at the Victory Grill on Saturday, June 22 from 10:30 am- 1 pm.